Andres9890/iagitbetter/README.md

 # Download the git bundle
 wget https://archive.org/download/{identifier}/{owner}-{repo}.bundle

-# Clone from the bundle
+# Clone from the bundle (includes all branches if archived with --all-branches)
 git clone {owner}-{repo}.bundle {repo-name}

 # Or restore using git
 git clone {owner}-{repo}.bundle
 cd {repo-name}

+# List all available branches (if --all-branches was used)
+git branch -a

+# Check out a specific branch
+git checkout branch-name
 ```

+## Release Information

+When releases are archived, they can be found in the `releases/` directory of the archive, Each release includes:

+- `release_info.json` - Complete release metadata
+- `{tag}-source.zip` - Source code archive
+- `{tag}-source.tar.gz` - Source code tarball
+- Assets files

 ## Key Improvements over iagitup

 - Works with any git provider
-- Uploads the entire repo structure
+- Uploads the entire repository file structure
+- Can archive all branches of a repository
-- Automatically fetches repo information
+- Automatically fetches repository information
 - Uses first commit date
-- Uses provider APIs for metadata
+- Leverages git provider APIs for metadata

 ## Requirements